epfl-lasa/i_am_project/README.md

 | i_am_project	| master | feature_real-sim_single |feature_real|
 | i_am_predict	| - | - |master|

-**Note for single arm with air hockey policy**
-Works with trial initializer node `1v1_trial_init.cpp` which publishes initial object position for each trial TODO THIS NODE DOESNT EXISTS?!

 ## launch:
 There are three different settings in which the branches with air hockey policy can be launched:
 (The parameters can be changed in `i_am_project/config/world_sim_params.yaml`)